p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

 ![img_with_filtered_outputs]({{site.baseurl}}/images/img_with_filtered_outputs.png){:class="img-responsive"}

 **Step 4** : This looks much better, but there are still some overlapping bounding boxes.
-To clear those, we drop overlapping bounding boxes using Non Maximum Supression.
-What we do here is sort all the filtered bbox's based on objectness score and go through bbox's from top to bottom and drop all the bboxes with an overlap (IoU) greater than a certain threshold.
+To clear those, we drop overlapping bounding boxes using Non Maximum Supression(NMS).
+In NMS, we sort all the filtered bbox's based on objectness score and go through bbox's from top to bottom and drop all the bboxes with an overlap (IoU) greater than a certain threshold.
 Final output would look like this:

 ![img_with_final_outputs2]({{site.baseurl}}/images/img_with_final_outputs2.png){:class="img-responsive"}